twigphp/Twig/doc/advanced.rst

 Variadic Filters
 ~~~~~~~~~~~~~~~~

-.. versionadded:: 1.19
-    Support for variadic filters was added in Twig 1.19.

 When a filter should accept an arbitrary number of arguments, set the
 ``is_variadic`` option to ``true``; Twig will pass the extra arguments as the
 last argument to the filter call as an array::